iaincollins/ardent-api/README.md

 although the approximate distance to the main star for each station is displayed (when known) it is not taken into account.

 * As of API version `3.0.0` the commodity `import` and `export` endpoints support a `maxDaysAgo` option that defaults to `30` days.
 This filters out data older than 30 days from results by default, which makes results more relevant and improves response times.
 You can still request to include older data by explicitly specifying a greater value.
 Records are updated when newer information is submitted.

-The endpoints are versioned but there may still be changes in the logic of how requests are handled and exactly what data returned in response to a query as functionality is expanded on and refined (e.g. what results are filtered out, or not filterd out, by default may change - but any changes to requests or responses should typically be additive rather than be breaking changes).

-* The examples below show using system name in queries.
-The API is *case preserving* but case insensitive when dealing with system names.
+* The API examples below show using system name but in addition to system name you can query by system address.
+Using the System Address allows for disambiguation in cases where there is more than one system with the same name.

-You can also use the 64 bit system ID to query the API, the documentation is still being updated to reflect this.

 For example, the following queries are equivalent: